SHK2805/Red-Wine-Quality-Prediction/README.md

 ### Workflow
 * We update the below files in that order to achieve the ML pipeline:
 1. config > config.yaml
+   1. data_ingestion
+   2. data_validation
+   3. data_transformation
+   4. model_training
 2. schema.yaml
+   1. The schema of the data i.e. the column headers and the data types
+   2. data_validation
 3. params.yaml
+   1. The parameters for the model training
+   2. model_training
 4. Update the entity
    1. In src > entity > config_entity.py
 5. Update the configuration manager